MahsaHesam/Project1/Written Report/Project_Report.md

 # Project 1: Victorian Crime Analysis
 Crime data for each Local Government Area (LGA) was collected and analysed to uncover crime trends in Victoria.
-Information regarding economical factors, such as inflation and unemployment, were also collected to find there is a correlation between the mentioned financial factors and the rates of crimes.
+Information regarding economical factors, such as inflation and unemployment rate, were also collected to find if there was a correlation between the mentioned financial factors and the rates of crimes.

 ## Research Questions
 1. Find the distribution of crime rate by all Local Government Area(LGA)s in Victoria?